 - Location: 155 N Grant St, Independence, CA 93526

 Founded in 1928 by a group of volunteers, the museum’s collection reflects the diversity of the valley.
-The museum houses more than 25,000 photos and a collection of Native American baskets from the history of Inyo County.
+The museum houses more than 25,000 photos and a selection of Native American baskets from the tribes of Inyo County.

 I have to admit that I was not expecting much when I walked through the doors of the Eastern Sierra Museum.
-I was pleasantly surprised though as they have a lot of prominent pieces of history from the area and exhibits that display them, which makes it a great stop.
+I was pleasantly surprised though, as they have a lot of prominent pieces of history from the area and exhibits that display them well.

 The museum is broken into two rooms, one that focuses on Native American artifacts and another that focuses on more recent area history.
 In the middle of the two rooms, there is a small central room which serves as the gift shop.

-I started off in the room of Native American history, and there was a lot of displays full of arrowheads, woven baskets and other artifacts they had found.
+I started off in the room of Native American history.
+Here there were displays full of arrowheads, woven baskets, and other artifacts they had found.
 Often these types of museums rely on pictures and broken pieces, but the stuff on display here was in excellent condition.
-I was most impressed with all of the different types of arrowheads as that is something I loved collecting when I was a kid.
+I was most impressed with all of the different types of arrowheads, as that is something I loved collecting when I was a kid.

 The second section houses more recent pieces of history, focusing on the last century or so.